rstudio/gt/tests/testthat/_snaps/tab_remove.md

         render_as_html()
     Condition
       Error in `rm_spanners()`:
       !
-Can't find item `perf` in the data.
+Item `perf` does not exist in the data.

 # Table footnotes can be removed using `rm_footnotes()`